miwied/FancySeatManager/README.md

 ## implementation
 I implemented this algorithm in [C#](https://github.com/miwied/FancySeatManager/blob/master/FancySeatManager%20-%20C%23/Program.cs) as a console application and aswell in [JavaScript](https://github.com/miwied/FancySeatManager/blob/master/FancySeatManager%20-%20JavaScript/FancySeatManager.js) with a neat visualization of the seats and groups.
-It was a nice programming exercise and an interesting comparison of these two programming languages and the application of the different implementation options.
+It was a nice programming exercise and an interesting comparison of these two programming languages and the usage of the different implementation options.

 ##  features